-Cyber Apocalypse 2022 - Blinkerfluids
+Cyber Apocalypse 2022 - Blinkerfluid

 This was the first web challenge I solved in the Cyber Apocalypse 2022 CTF.
 This challenge had a downloadable portion with a fake flag as well as a web instance with an actual flag.
 Since the CTF has been over for a while and I didn't capture any of the actual challenge, I am recreating the steps I took here using the docker container.